-You may be eligible for VMLI if you meet all of the requirements listed below.
+You may be eligible for VMLI if you meet all of these requirements.

 All of these must be true:

-- Received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and
+- You received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and

-- Have the title of the home, and
+- You have the title of the home, and

-- Have a mortgage on the home, and
+- You have a mortgage on the home, and

 - You’re under 70 years old